temanuel1/sport-suggest-mcp/README.md

 - What games are on right now
 - Current scores and game situations
 - Real-time player performances
-- Playoff standings and implications
+- Game pace and momentum

 Apps like ESPN, Roku, and Samsung TV show you data, but they don't have conversations with you or understand your preferences in the moment.